 For a full rundown of Invisalign and how it can help, check out our guide to Invisalign invisible braces.
 And remember, they have a free SmileView tool which you can use to see what you might look like after teeth straightening.
 Why not give it a try now?

 How are ClearCorrect and Invisalign the same?

-There are many similarities between the two systems of clear aligners.
+There are many similarities between the two systems of clear aligners, and indeed with many other Invisalign competitors.
 When you look at both of the devices, they look alike, in that they are made of a clear plastic and moulded to closely to fit your teeth.